nvdaes/clipContentsDesigner/addon/doc/sk/readme.md

   mode, or announces if clipboard is empty or has contents which can't be presented in a browseable message, for instance if files or folders are been copied from Windows Explorer.
-## Clip Contents Designer settings ##

-This panel is available from NVDA's menu, Preferences submenu, Settings dialog.

-It contains the following controls:

-* Type the string to be used as a separator between contents added to the
-  clipboard: Allows to set a separator which can be used to find the text segments once the entire added text is pasted.
-* Add text before clip data: It's also possible to choose if the added text will be appended or prepended.
 * Select the actions which require previous confirmation: You can choose, for each action available, if it should be performed inmediately or after confirmation.
 Available actions are: add text, clear clipboard, emulate